 Laurinmäki is a charming destination around the year.
-Nature trails lead their visitor amongst unusually diverse Finnish forestlands.
-The trails have been marked with white poles to make them easy to follow.
-Markings have been made by nature and community organizations Janakkalan Luonto ja Ympäristö ry and Tarinmaan seudun kyläyhdistys ry together with the municipality of Janakkala.
+Take on the nature trail that will lead you amongst diverse Finnish forestlands.
+The trail has been marked with white poles to make them easy to follow.
+The trail has been made and maintained by local nature and community organizations Janakkalan Luonto ja Ympäristö ry and Tarinmaan seudun kyläyhdistys ry together with the municipality of Janakkala.

 During years 2015-2016 the nature trail was expanded from Määkynmäki hill forward.
 This new addition added one kilometer to the trail.
-A new open air fireplace and a lean-to were also build on the way to offer a place to take a break and relax.
+A new open air fireplace and a lean-to were built on the way to offer a place to take a break and relax in the nature.

 Please keep in mind, especially if you are trekking with children, that there are many poisonous plants in the area, such as mezereons and greater celandines.
 The best rule for safety would be not to pick or eat any plants or berries that you do not recognize.
 Kindly keep in mind the law of everyman’s rights in Finland.
 Everyman’s rights